Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 ------------------------------------------------------------------------------------------------------------------------------------------------------

 Open bugs:
-- [target 1.8] MISSING FEATURE (FreeBee): Snap through layers (handy if you have multiple layers of track to connect)
-- [target 1.8] MISSING FEATURE (Larry): Select parts in multiple layers
 - [target 1.8] MISSING FEATURE (Erik): A new layer type for mesurement tools.
 - [target 1.8] MISSING FEATURE (Alban): A feature to check if there's new parts available online.
 - [target 1.8] MISSING FEATURE (Alban): A feature to save a group that was created in BlueBrick, in the library
+- [target 1.8] MISSING FEATURE (Alban): Add a filter combobox in the bottom of the library
+- [target 1.8] MISSING FEATURE (Alban): Slide bars on the map view (can be disabled in the options and context menu)
+- [target 1.8] MISSING FEATURE (many users): A feature to set a budget of parts and let BlueBrick warn you when you reach the budget
+- MISSING FEATURE (FreeBee): Snap through layers (handy if you have multiple layers of track to connect)
+- MISSING FEATURE (Larry): Select parts in multiple layers
 - MISSING FEATURE (Alban): Enhance layer stack usability: add a context menu to delete a layer, allow drag'n'drop reorganization.
 - MISSING FEATURE (Alban): Enhance the part list export in HTML with some javascript for making the image optionnal.
 - MISSING FEATURE (Alban): Enhance the part list export in HTML to export the group set only one time.
 - MISSING FEATURE (Alban): Support mouse wheel in the library and layer panels.
-- MISSING FEATURE (Alban): Add a filter combobox in the bottom of the library
 - MISSING FEATURE (Alban): Autosave.
 - MISSING FEATURE (Alban): Split the toolbar in two (one for file, one for edition) + add a new toolbar for navigation
 - MISSING FEATURE (Patrick): Add an optionnal part outline to see more clearly the different parts when exporting the image